-We're Miriam and Alec, and our vision is to change the way the world sees and treats chronic pain:
+We're Miriam and Alec, and our vision is to change the way the world sees and treats CHRONIC pain & LINGERING INJURIES:

 from ‘pain management’ to ‘pain free.’

-We're the Co-Founders of Pain Free Comeback, and we're both athletes and certified Chronic Pain Coaches who got to know each other because of our shared stories.
+We're the Co-Founders of Pain Free Comeback, and we're both athletes and certified Pain Elimination Coaches who got to know each other because of our shared stories.

-Both of us are former chronic pain sufferers, who were once forced to give up our favorite sports because of scary structural diagnoses, and faced the prospect of a life of pain and restriction.
+Both of us are athletes and former sufferers, who were given scary structural diagnoses, and faced the prospect of a life of pain and restriction.

 But both of us became pain free using the very same principles we now share in Pain Free Comeback.